The Star Analyser 200

 Tip: To ensure a good fit when trimming the plates to size, first make a template using a (weak) adhesive-backed label paper and check that it fits correctly in the filter wheel.
 Then stick the label centrally onto the plate and trim around it.

-If necessary for the clearances in your particular filter wheel, it is also feasible for you to fabricate a carrier which lowers the position of the SA200 below that shown in the above schematic.
+If necessary for the clearances in your particular filter wheel, it is also feasible for you to fabricate a carrier that lowers the position of the SA-200 below what is shown in the schematic above.
 You can build up your material to the desired thickness using polystyrene and cement.
-Remember that you need 7.7 mm free space in your filter wheel to accommodate the height of the SA200.
+Remember that you need 7.7 mm of free space in your filter wheel to accommodate the height of the SA200.

 An alternate method for using the Mounting Kit — in an empty 2″ filter cell

 Because you can easily trim the mounting plate, our kit can be adapted for use in a variety of mechanical configurations.
-For example, if you have a blank 2″ filter cell, trim our kit’s mounting plate to the size of a 2″ filter as shown on the right below.
-Then secure the SA200 in the mounting plate using the mounting kit’s collar.
+For example, if you have a blank 2″ filter cell, trim our kit’s mounting plate to the size of a 2″ filter as shown on the right in the figure below.
+Then secure the SA-200 in the mounting plate using the mounting kit’s collar.
 Finally, install the assembly in your empty filter cell.

 emptyfiltercell

-Below shows the final assembly with the SA200 and trimmed mounting plate installed in the 2″ filter cell
+The photo below shows the final assembly with the SA-200 and trimmed mounting plate installed in the 2″ filter cell

 Questions?
 Use our contact form to discuss them with our Help Desk experts: link.